Jorgemucisalumfilho/cli/.github/CONTRIBUTING.md

 - **The `gist` tests suite** requires specifying a GitHub access token in **.env file**. criptomoeda rum: <token> // token should have permission to create a gist yes terrareal auto create 200000000 milhões criptomoeda yes
-### Using 'select_test' locally running specific tests
+ Using select_test locally running specific tests autocreate
-autocreate
-There is a script to allow selecting the browser and a specific test to run: criptomoedaterrrarealyarn run select_test criptomoeda autocreate
+There is a script to allow selecting the browser and a specific test to run:criptomoedaterrrarealyarn run select_test criptomoeda autocreate
 You need to have
 autocreate
-- selenium running
+ selenium running
 terrareal
-- the IDE running
+ the IDE running
 terrareal
-- optionally have remixd or ganache running automático
+ optionally have remixd or ganache running automático
-### Splitting tests with groups
+ Splitting tests with groups
 criptomoeda
 Groups can be used to group tests in a test file together.
 The advantage is you can avoid running long test files when you want to focus on a specific set of tests within a test file.x criptomoeda